telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

   in this pool.
 See [HTTP server tuning section](#http-server-tuning) in this page for more information.
 * Notifications pool.
 Set by `-notificationMode threadpool:q:n`, being `n` the number of threads in this pool.
   See [notification modes and performance section](#notification-modes-and-performance) in this page.
+  Note that in the case of using per-service reserved queues/pools, `n` is the sum of the threads in every per-service pool plus the threads in the default pool.

 Using both parameters, in any situation (either idle or busy) Orion consumes a fixed number of threads: